Answers to the questions: Who? What? When? Where? Why? How?

 This is a hitchhiking trip, and as such it’s impossible to pin down just what it will become.
 I will be carrying a backpack and soliciting rides.
 I have no reservations, no tickets, no firm destination.
 Since I’m in the northeast the road is likely to take me south or west.
 I don’t care which direction I head out as much as I want to be on the road.

-On August 17, 1978, a 25-year-old guy named Grey picked Joe and me up from the side of Interstate 40 in Oklahoma City.
+On August 17, 1978, a 25-year-old guy named Grey picked me and Joe up from the side of Interstate 40 in Oklahoma City.
 One at at time, he put us on the back of his BSA motorcycle, and shuttled us from the highway to his house.
-He fed us pizza and beer for dinner, let us camp in his backyard, and in the morning when he took his back to the highway, we thanked him a number of times.
+He fed us pizza and beer for dinner, let us camp in his backyard, and in the morning when he took us back to the highway, we thanked him a number of times.

 What he said in reply has always stuck with me.
 “We’re all on the road some time.”